 Internship applications are currently being accepted for the 2012-2013 academic year.

 Development Department Internship

-The Development Internship is designed for individuals interested in learning more about the field of resource development, with a concentration in research, donor relations and event planning.
-The ideal candidate for the internship will have strong research skills, the ability to organize and present data, and experience with events.
-He or she will also have exceptional interpersonal skills.
+The Development Internship is designed for individuals interested in learning more about the field of fundraising, with a broad concentration that includes research, donor relations and event support.
+The ideal candidate for the internship will have strong research and writing skills, the ability to organize and present data, experience with events, and some graphic design experience.
+He or she should also have exceptional interpersonal skills.